Professor of Political Theory

 My latest book is Educational Goods: Values, Evidence, and Decision-Making (with Harry Brighouse, Helen F. Ladd and Susanna Loeb; Chicago University Press).

-My previous book is Family Values: The Ethics of Parent-Child Relationships (with Harry Brighouse; Princeton University Press 2014).
+The one before that is Family Values: The Ethics of Parent-Child Relationships (with Harry Brighouse; Princeton University Press 2014).

 Currently my main research project is on Faith Schools: Principles and Policies (with Matthew Clayton, Andrew Mason and Ruth Wareham, funded by the Spencer Foundation).